openplotter/openplotter-settings/README.md

 `git clone https://github.com/openplotter/openplotter-settings.git`

-Make your changes and test them:
+Make your changes and install:

 `sudo python3 setup.py install`

+Run:

+`openplotter-settings`

 Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://launchpad.net/~openplotter/+archive/ubuntu/openplotter/).